Mykrobe-tools/mykrobe-atlas/docs/coding-standards.md

 # Coding standards

 Coding standards to follow when working on the app, to ensure consistency and quality.
+Code is automatically formatted on commit.

 ## JavaScript